home-assistant/developers.home-assistant/docs/development_environment.md

 ## Logging

-By default logging in home-assistant is tuned for operating in production (set to INFO by default, with some modules set to even less verbose logging levels).
+By default logging in Home Assistant is tuned for operating in production (set to INFO by default, with some modules set to even less verbose logging levels).

 You can use the [logger](https://www.home-assistant.io/components/logger/) component to adjust logging to DEBUG to see even more details about what is going on: